continued from Part 1…

 You were given adequate warning that even though the event itself had put provisions in place to provide ample parking, boxing day is also synonymous with horse racing and that even also brings a crowd.
 Therefore, at the time we arrived, the parking attendants helpfully allocated a spot for us.

 Overall, this was an amazing event which was thoughtfully planned by promoters.
-I’m happy that there is another event which rivals some of the other
+I’m happy that there is another event which rivals some of the other well known events on Boxing Day.

 For a recap of the day’s events, check out these amazing